apollographql/apollo-client/docs/source/caching/cache-field-behavior.md

 If you define a `read` function for a field, the cache calls that function whenever your client queries for the field.
 In the query response, the field is populated with the `read` function's return value, _instead of the field's cached value_.

-The `read` function takes the field's cached value as a parameter, so you can use it to help determine the function's return value.
+The first parameter of a `read` function provides the field's currently cached value, if one exists.
+You can use this to help determine the function's return value.

+The second parameter is an object that provides access to several properties and helper functions, which are explained in the [`FieldPolicy` API reference](#fieldpolicy-api-reference).

 The following `read` function assigns a default value of `UNKNOWN NAME` to the `name` field of a `Person` type, if the actual value is not available in the cache.
 In all other cases, the cached value is returned.